MicrosoftDocs/entra-docs/docs/identity-platform/reference-native-authentication-api.md

 |`password_is_invalid`| Password is invalid, for example because it uses disallowed characters.
 [Learn more about Microsoft Entra's password policies](../identity/authentication/concept-password-ban-bad-combined-policy.md).
 This response is possible if the app submits a user password.|

-If the error parameter has a value of *invalid_client*, Microsoft Entra includes a `suberror` parameter in its response.
-Here are the possible values of the `suberror` parameter for an *invalid_client* error:
+If the error parameter has a value of *invalid_client*, Microsoft Entra includes a `suberror` property in its response.
+Here are the possible values of the `suberror` property for an *invalid_client* error:

 |    Suberror value     | Description        |
 |----------------------|------------------------|